SatadalS99/Annual_statistics_of_wholesale_and_retail_trade_de/README.md

 # Trade and Economic Activity in Germany, 2005–2020

 # Overview
-This project analyzes official business statistics in Germany from 2005 to 2020, focusing on enterprises, employment, turnover, and economic activity in the trade sector.
-It highlights structural changes, productivity differences, and the sector’s resilience during economic shifts.
+This project analyzes German trade statistics from 2005–2020, focusing on productivity, capital investment, structural change, and expenditure efficiency.
+It explores how enterprises, employment, and turnover interact across wholesale, retail, and motor vehicle sectors.

 # Research Questions